How Can I Live When They Don't?

 Don't fight it.

-Your only task is to acknowledge, "This is a Moment of Rupture.
+Your only task is acknowledging, "This is a Moment of Rupture.
 I'm hurting."

 In moments of Coherence: